Zomara/Java-Raycaster/README.md

 Sprite: Code still in development, intended purpose is to draw a 2d sprite (a yellow square) at a fixed location on the map

-# Future Steps
+# Future Roadmap
 - Fix Sprite Code
+- Create Client and Host versions with a one way connection, the client code send its player coordinates to be drawn as a sprite on the hosts screen
+- Make Client/Host programs a two-way connection, both players can "see" each other
 - Increase Map Size
-- Have Player collisions with a wall textured as a door act as a way to switch to a new Map

 # Sources: